Elsecar Heritage Centre

 Elsecar Heritage Centre is a visitor attraction centre in Elsecar, Barnsley, England.
-Operated by Barnsley Museums, it has independent shops, studios, galleries, cafes and a large antiques centre in former Victorian engineering workshops.
+Operated by Barnsley Museums, it has independent shops, studios, galleries and cafes in former Victorian engineering workshops.
+It also has a large antiques centre.
 A visitor centre and regular tours share the unique history of the village, an industrial estate village of ironworks and collieries, built for the Earls Fitzwilliam of Wentworth Woodhouse.
 Elsecar is now recognised to be of international significance, one of the UK's first model villages and a precursor to places like Saltaire.

 Close to the heritage centre, at the Elsecar New Colliery, is a Newcomen steam engine, the only such engine still in its original location and now understood to be the world's oldest steam engine still in situ.

 Heritage Centre

 The New Yard

 The New Yard workshops were built for Earl Fitzwilliam in 1850, as a base for carpenters, engineers, joiners, blacksmiths and others who supported the village's collieries, ironworks and the Wentworth Woodhouse estate.
 The workshops later became part of the National Coal Board until closure in the 1980s.

 The New Yard is now home to almost 40 independent shops, galleries, cafes, a children's play space and large antiques centre.

 A visitor centre has exhibits, films, interactive displays for children and an in-depth digital reconstruction of what the village and its valley looked like in the year 1880.